 Que. plant offers French classes to refugees

-January 20, 2016 by Giuseppe Valiante The Canadian Press
+By Giuseppe Valiante The Canadian Press

 Jan.
 20, 2016 – When Syrian refugee Garouj Nazarian is asked how he likes working for his boss, the answer comes in choppy English — but the sentiment shines through.

 “So much good,” he says with a big smile, offering a thumbs-up.

 Nazarian, who’s been in Canada for about a year, has been working for six months at a Montreal, Que., plywood factory owned by Levon Afeyan, who fled Lebanon’s civil war with his parents and two brothers in 1975.

 “I like working here very well,” Nazarian says in English before finishing his answer — “to take care of my family” — in Armenian.

 Nazarian is one of 12 Syrian refugees among 80 employees and Afeyan intends to hire more as Canada opens its borders to thousands of people fleeing the Assad regime and the Islamic State.

 Afeyan is the boss, and says he feels also like a pseudo social worker, overseeing a factory where immigrants from conflict zones around the world earn money for their families but also learn life skills and are paid to take French lessons.